TV actor Erik Estrada talks about upcoming Fantasy In Lights Parade expressing excitement as this year’s newest grand marshall

 The parade is next Friday and it will air on WTRF CBS from 6:30 to 8 PM.

-7News Anchor Kathyn Ghion and Sports Anchor Scott Nolte will emcee the entire event.
+7News Anchor Kathyn Ghion and Sports Director Scott Nolte will emcee the entire event.